IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

-# Creating an Assistant & configuring conversational search
+# Creating an assistant and configuring conversational search
-This section will cover how to begin using [watsonx Orchestrate](https://www.ibm.com/products/watsonx-orchestrate?p1=Search&p4=43700077722754881&p5=e&p9=58700008198244496&gad_source=1&gclsrc=ds) to create a new assistant for watsonx Assistant for Z and configure conversational search.
-You will be able to configure your assistant to use conversational search using a hosted [OpenSearch](https://opensearch.org/) instance.
-The pre-configured instance in IBM Technology Zone (ITZ) has over 220 knowledge sources and supports the Retrieval Augmented Generation (RAG) in which the Large Language Model (LLM) providing the conversational AI is augmented by this knowledge based on IBM Z documentation.
-All of which helps create IBM Z context-aware responses to queries with its content-grounded knowledge.
+To create your watsonx Assistant for Z, you use [watsonx Orchestrate](https://www.ibm.com/products/watsonx-orchestrate?p1=Search&p4=43700077722754881&p5=e&p9=58700008198244496&gad_source=1&gclsrc=ds) to create the assistant and configure conversational search.
+You can configure your assistant to use conversational search by using a hosted [OpenSearch](https://opensearch.org/) instance.
+The pre-configured instance in IBM Technology Zone (ITZ) has over 220 knowledge sources and supports Retrieval Augmented Generation (RAG).
+The large language model (LLM) providing the conversational AI augments this knowledge based on IBM Z documentation.
+All of these elements create IBM Z context-aware responses to queries with its content-grounded knowledge.

 ## Access the ITZ IBM Cloud account for the watsonx Assistant for Z Pilot environment
-1. In the IBM Technology Zone portal, expand **My TechZone** at the top and select **My Reservations**, or click the link below.
+1. In the IBM Technology Zone portal, expand **My TechZone** and select **My Reservations**, or click the following link.

      <a href="https://techzone.ibm.com/my/reservations" target="_blank">**ITZ My reservations**</a>